-Table 12: Interventions targeting migration and ethnicity inequalities
+Table 9: Interventions targeting migration and ethnicity inequalities

 inequality ethnicity income

 Intervention

 education 2 6

 ubi 2 3

 collective action 1 3

-direct transfers 1 4
+direct transfers 1 3

-in frastructure 1 2
+infrastructure 1 2

 social security 1 1

-subsidy 1 4
+subsidy 1 1

 There is a mixed approach to using income-based indicators of inequality or other markers such as employment.
 At the same time, there is a somewhat stronger focus on absolute measures of inequality, such poverty, debt or savings, or hours worked in absolute terms.
 Relative indicators have a wider spread with the Gini coefficient, the Theil index, decile ratios or employment rates for sub-samples used.

 From an organisational perspective, the focus on structural effects is in agreement with perspectives which highlight the conceptualisation of workplace ethnicity as separate from the majority in many places as a structural power structure (Samaluk, 2014).
 At the same time in a broader context, job insecurities, both produced by the dis-embeddedness of migrants and the broader contemporary institutional work organisational context speak to the same institutional-structural focus required as is already pursued in the literature (Landsbergis et al., 2014).
-With a focus on remittances of temporary migratory work, Rosewarne (2012) similarly argues for the necessity to allow for greater continuity of employment to counteract while cementing the workers' bounds to their respective home countries, through circular labour migration being supported by formal embedding in employment contract through contract succession negotiations and shifting the focus to labour rights specifically for the temporary nature of such work.

-While some frameworks do put agency-driven necessities to the foreground (see Siebers & van Gastel, 2015), the consensus seems a requirement for structural approaches enabling this agency and their institutional embedding before more agency-driven interventions alone increase their effectiveness.7
+While some frameworks do put agency-driven necessities to the foreground (see Siebers & van Gastel, 2015), the consensus seems a requirement for structural approaches enabling this agency and their institutional embedding before more agency-driven interventions alone increase their effectiveness (see for structural necessities Do et al., 2020; Goodburn, 2020; for institutional contexts see Clibborn & Wright, 2022).